Katlicia/Dead-by-Daylight-FPS-Boost/README.md

 - Open up the zip folder and execute the dbd_script.exe.

 Do I get banned from this?
-- No it just removes the fps limiter.
+- No, actually the game itself has added the settings in the new patch.

 How does it work?
-- It basically disables the Vsync and uncaps the fps limiter.
+- It disables the Vsync.
+(Vsync makes your game look better and sharper but it affects the performance.)
+By disabling it you get better performance.